Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 with his early pop song lyrics, his early poems, and personal stories about his early years

-A lavishly illustrated ebook covering over 90 years of movie music.
+A fully illustrated PDF book covering over 90 years of movie music.

-HOORAY FOR HOLLYWOOD: Memorable Movie Music (PineTree Press)
+HOORAY FOR HOLLYWOOD: Memorable Movie Music (PineTree Press, 2026)

 Six Music Webinars (2020-2026)